ChrisMoller/qapl/README.md

 windows.  qapl uses emacs as its default editor, but it includes gvim&mdash;selectable under Settings&rArr;Editor menu option&mdash;and other editors can be set by hand or in an initialisation file.
 (See below.)
-The presently selected, as usual, by ∇_functionname_.
-The editors can be opened using double ∇s: ∇∇lambdaname  (Double ∇s are only necessary on the initial invocation; thereafter, qapl figures it out.)
+The presently selected editor may be opened, as usual, by ∇_functionname_.
+To edit a lambda, the editors can be opened using double ∇s: ∇∇_lambdaname_ (Double ∇s are only necessary on the initial invocation; thereafter, qapl figures it out.)
+(Note that only the lambda body can be specified in the editor.
+Using as an exampl the lambda shown below:

+<p style="text-align: center;">sin   ← {1○⍵}</p>

+editing ∇sin will show only the "1○⍵".
+When saved from the editor, gapl will generate all the stuff necessary to create the lambda.)

 <h3>initialisation</h3>